 Be Decisive, Act Swiftly

 If you are forced to cancel your event despite taking these proactive actions, you should announce event changes as quickly as possible.
 Have an appointed emergency task force in place should this happen so that a contingency plan can be created and executed.
-Before making any final decisions, review the implications of not hosting the event or rescheduling the timing or location.
-Consult with key company or departmental members and consider their input and recommendations.
+Before making any final decisions, review the implications of not hosting the event, or rescheduling the timing or location.
+Consult with a key company or departmental members and consider their input and recommendations.
 The faster you move to make a decision, even in the face of uncertainty, the better.
 Once a decision has been made, stick to it and move forward with clear, transparent communications.
 Clarity will provide a sense of confidence while reducing any potential anxiety or miscommunications.
 Be sure to reinforce that employee and attendee safety is your number one concern!

 We know that these extenuating circumstances can be chaotic and difficult to navigate, especially for those working to plan or reschedule their events.
 Be sure to review these resources that can help you navigate handling the cancellation and rescheduling of a variety of events!